robertwbuchkowski/multnutFW/README.md

 to be eaten to overcome nutrient limitation.

-Whenever the respiration term is reduced, this means that the organism is suffering elemental limitaiton from something other than carbon.
+Whenever the respiration term is reduced, this means that the organism is suffering elemental limitation from something other than carbon.
 The function automatically prints the element that is most limiting for each species.